-6.3 Supporting children with learning & development delay or SEND
+7.3 Supporting children with learning & development (L&D) delay or SEND

-Identification of children with learning and development delay and ensuring that timely and appropriate support is provided to ensure that they achieve their maximum potential is a key priority for the LA.
+Identification of children with learning and development delay and ensuring that timely and appropriate support is provided to ensure that they achieve their maximum potential is a key priority for us.
 In line with this we have made the following 5 commitments:

-- Clear and accessible Early Years L&D delay information and services for parents, carers and professionals. - Children and their families are supported by joined up services through their Early Years. - Parents and Carers are empowered to make informed decisions for their child with L&D delay and family. - Early Years provisions and services are high-quality, inclusive, and safe for children with L&D delay. - Community resources and groups for Early Years children with L&D Delay are utilised and celebrated
+- Clear and accessible Early Years L&D delay information and services for parents, carers and professionals. - Children and their families are supported by joined up services through their Early Years. - Parents and Carers are empowered to make informed decisions for their child with L&D delay and family. - Early Years provisions and services are high-quality, inclusive, and safe for children with L&D delay. - Community resources and groups for Early Years children with L&D Delay are utilised and celebrated needs and disabilities.
+In line with this duty, we provide a comprehensive package of free support to schools and Ofsted registered providers including: